 A healthy work environment is important to Virginia Tech, and as a service to employees, the university makes it as easy as possible for employees to get flu vaccinations every year by holding flu vaccination clinics across campus, and at other Virginia Tech locations in Northern Virginia.

-Employees just need to register for a time at a clinic of their choice and bring their insurance card with them to the clinic.
+Employees just need to register for a time at a clinic of their choice and must bring their insurance card with them to the clinic.
 Registration is now available.
-(After 2-factor authorization, search by alpha for Flu Vaccine) See the schedule for clinics across campus.
+See the schedule for clinics across campus.

 In addition to flu vaccinations, employees may also receive vaccinations for shingles, pneumonia and tetanus.
-Pneumonia and tetanus vaccines will be given on a first-come, first serves basis.
-Shingles vaccinations require registration, which may be completed below.
+These vaccines will be given on a first-come, first serves basis.

 Individuals who have not received a flu vaccination are encouraged to do so as soon as possible.
 The “seasonal flu season” in the United States can begin as early as October and last as late as May, according to the Centers for Disease Control and Prevention.